uytashjan/msu-cse491-2013/day20.rst

    Why AJAX vs simply loading the page?

-   Note: no content push!
+   Note: no content push options in HTTP!

    Various reasons for using AJAX:

     * Partial load of data.
     * More interactivity.
-    * Less page rendering on client.
+    * Less page rendering all at once on the client.

 4. Quote app query diagram.
 (See :doc:`day19`.)